EngagINg the COmmunity to Reduce Preterm Birth Via Adherence To an Individualized Prematurity Prevention Plan

 Questionnaire includes approximately four questions aimed to evaluate a participants knowledge about the details of their IP3 plan.
 Participants will only receive questions that pertain to their specific IP3.
 They will be given the answers immediately following the assessment.
 Understanding of preterm birth and precautions; higher scores better, each questionnaire ranges from 0 to 5 questions correct

-The PSA is a validated 13-item tool used to assess anxiety specific to pregnancy this tool has been correlated with preterm birth outcome. higher scores are negative, four questions answered on a 1 to 5 Likert scare
+The PSA is a validated 13-item tool used to assess anxiety specific to pregnancy this tool has been correlated with preterm birth outcome.
+On a Likert scale of 1 to 5, higher scores indicate greater anxiety.

 Interpersonal Processes of Care (IPC)

 The IPC is an 18-question questionnaire that asks participants about their experience with receiving care within a specific clinic (in this case the Duke Perinatal Durham Clinic).
-All domains are measured 1 to 5 on a Likert scale
+On a Likert scale of 1 to 5, higher scores indicate more of the item being measured.

 Maternal Social Support Scale (MSSS)

 The MSSS is a six-question scale that quantifies a pregnant women's social support as low, medium or adequate.
-Higher scores better - 1 to 5 Likert scale
+On a Likert scale of 1 to 5, higher scores indicate greater social support.

-We will gather data on adherence to the IP3 based on both participant report and EHR chart review.
-Higher is better, dichotomized as adherent or not adherent
+Adherence to the IP3 based on both participant report and EHR chart review; dichotomized as adherent or not adherent.

 Collaborators and Investigators